jeevanjoseph03/Linux_Guide/README.md

-# 🐧 Linux for Cloud & AI Engineers — The Ultimate Practical Guide
+# 🐧 Linux for Cloud & AI Engineers

 A complete, beginner-friendly, hands-on guide to Linux built specifically for **Cloud Engineers**, **AI/ML Engineers**, **Backend Developers**, and **students preparing for internships**.